peteroupc/peteroupc.github.io/randomfunc.md

 - **Beta negative binomial distribution**: `NegativeBinomial(successes, BetaDist(a, b))`, where `a` and `b` are the two parameters of the beta distribution, and `successes` is a parameter of the negative binomial distribution.
 If _successes_ is 1, the result is a _Waring&ndash;Yule distribution_. (`NegativeBinomial` can be `NegativeBinomialInt` instead.)
 - **Cauchy (Lorentz) distribution**: `scale * tan(pi * (RNDU01OneExc()-0.5)) + mu`, where `mu` and `scale`
 are the two parameters of the Cauchy distribution.
+This distribution is similar to the normal distribution, but with "fatter" tails.
 - **Chi distribution**: `sqrt(GammaDist(df * 0.5) * 2)`, where `df` is the number of degrees of
   freedom.
 - **Chi-squared distribution**: `GammaDist(df * 0.5) * 2`, where `df` is the number of degrees of
   freedom.
 This expresses a sum-of-squares of `df` random variables in the standard normal distribution.
 - **Erlang distribution**: `GammaDist(shape) / rate`, where `shape` and `rate` are the two parameters of the Erlang distribution.
 - **Exponential distribution**: `-ln(RNDU01ZeroExc()) / lamda`, where `lamda` is the inverse scale.
-The `lamda` is usually the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year).  `1.0 / lamda` is the scale (mean), which is usually the average waiting time between two independent events of the same kind.
+The `lamda` is usually the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year).
+(This distribution is thus useful for modeling a _Poisson process_.) `1.0 / lamda` is the scale (mean), which is usually the average waiting time between two independent events of the same kind.
 - **Extreme value distribution**: `a - ln(-ln(RNDU01ZeroOneExc())) * b`, where `b` is the scale and `a` is the location of the distribution's curve peak (mode).
 This expresses a distribution of maximum values.
 - **Geometric distribution**: `NegativeBinomialInt(1, p)`, where `p` has the same meaning